How do pensions work in Germany?

 How high will my public pension be?

 Your pension is determined foremost by the number of pension points (so-called 'Entgeltpunkte', often also called ‘Rentenpunkte’) you have collected.
 For every year of average income contribution, you earn one point.
-The average income is recalculated every year; currently, you receive one pension point for 38.901 € of income.
-If you earn less, you will receive proportionally fewer points, and if you earn more you will get proportionally more pension points.
+The average income is recalculated yearly; currently, you receive one pension point for 50.293 € of income.
+If you earn less, you will receive proportionally fewer points, and if you earn more, you will get proportionally more pension points.

-To calculate your pension, you need to multiply these pension points with the pension value or 'aktueller Rentenwert', currently 36,02 € in western Germany.
+To calculate your pension, you must multiply these pension points with the pension value or 'aktueller Rentenwert,' currently 39,32 € in Western Germany.

-Note: On this pension, you still have to pay taxes, so it will be reduced even further!
+Note: On this pension, you still have to pay taxes so that it will be reduced even further!

-To assess the net value of your personal pension it is critical to be able to forecast the value of the pension points, how many points you will still accumulate, and understand the taxes.
+To assess the net value of your personal pension, it is critical to forecast the value of the pension points, how many points you will still accumulate, and understand the taxes.

 Our forecast takes into account population dynamics and expected wage growth.
 You can also use the calculator to analyze the impact of various options to supplement your pension and choose the one with the highest net impact.

 You can compare this to the forecast of the official forecast the ‘Deutsche Rentenversicherung’ DRV (the official insurance institution of the state pension) provides you every year (if you are older than 27 years and have already paid at least 5 years of contributions).
-But mind you this is a static forecast, that does not model how the value of the pension points or your income evolves over time.
+But mind you, this is a static forecast that does not model how the value of the pension points or your income evolves.
 We think the DRV should use our model.

 The clever way to invest and retire in Germany